 - 13.1 Not all research involving people as participants is required to adhere to the provisions of this policy.
-Research that poses no risk or threat of any kind to participants, and does not involve the collection of personal material or data might be considered to be exempt. - 13.2 Guidance on determining exemptions is contained in Appendix III. - The General Data Protection Regulation (2018) defines "personal data" as data which relate to a living individual who can be identified - (a) from those data, or - (b) from those data and other information which is in the possession of, or is likely to come into possession of the data controller.
+Research that poses no risk or threat of any kind to participants, and does not involve the collection of personal material or data might be considered to be exempt. - 13.2 Guidance on determining exemptions is contained in Appendix III.

-and includes any expression of opinion about the individual and any indication of the intentions of the data controller or any other person in respect of the individual
+- (a) from those data, or - (b) from those data and other information which is in the possession of, or is likely to come into possession of the data controller, and includes any expression of opinion about the individual and any indication of the intentions of the data controller or any other person in respect of the individual